-IMER Bergen (International Migration and Ethnic Relations Researh Unit Bergen), is a multidisciplinary research unit at Uni Resarch Rokkan Centre and the University of Bergen.
+IMER Bergen (International Migration and Ethnic Relations Researh Unit Bergen), is a interdisciplinary research unit associated with the University of Bergen, CMI, and NORCE.
 The aim of IMER Bergen is to contribute to research-based knowledge about international migration, including the consequences of immigration and emigration for societies.
 IMER Bergen started as a unit at the University of Bergen in 1996, and has since then been an important contributor to knowledge about migration and ethnicity, both in Norway and internationally.
 IMER is a prioritized research area at the Faculty of Social Sciences, University of Bergen.

 IMER is made up of researchers and scholars from different departments at the University in Bergen and research institutions in Bergen.
 People who work with IMER related topics within these institutions are invited to participate and contribute to the IMER network/unit and can become part of the IMER Unit.
 Main decisions are taken by the IMER board which is made up of representatives from these institutions.
 The board consist of one representative from the Department of Social Anthropology, Department of Sociology, Department of Political Science, Department of Geography, and Centre for Women and Gender Research at the University of Bergen.

 What do we do?

 - Researching migration and ethnic relations.

 - Arranging IMER seminars, a forum for presenting and discussing new research.

 - Facilitating and assisting in developing project applications related to IMER related topics.